PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-18 05:41:31
+Last updated: 2024-04-18 05:42:04
-Random Quote: Ted: "Robin and I already had our backslide.
-Last Thanksgiving, not even that long ago."Stella: "Did you place a large bet against yourself?" - Stella Zinman
+Random Quote: Bronn was no knight, that was true.
+Bronn was a battle - hardened killer.